oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

 At times it was frustrating for her and she didn't want to play again.
 But inevitably days later she would ask to play and continued to test her metal.
 It took several weeks, but eventually she made it to 1-4 and beat the first bowser on the bridge.
 She was so proud of herself...but did not want to play that level ever again.
 (We showed her how to find the warp tunnels, which added several more weeks to her play time)

 # Thomas was alone
-Who new a bunch of colored squares and rectangles had deep personalities?
+Who knew a bunch of colored squares and rectangles had deep personalities?

 Between the narrator telling his story and us discussing how to solve each puzzle, she quickly memorized the names of all the "characters".
 They never speak or do anything but move around, yet weeks later after not playing for a while she knew all of their names (whereas I had forgotten).